-If you ask someone with kids if they want them to play with toys that are safe, the obvious answer is yes.
-However, if you ask them how they know the toys are safe, the answer probably doesn’t come as quick.
-This article is intended to bring to light the US Toy safety requirements and refer you to additional resources to learn more.
+If you ask parents whether they want their kids to play with safe toys, the obvious answer is yes.
+However, if you ask them how they know the toys are safe, the answer may not come as quickly.
+This article is intended to bring to light the U.S. toy safety requirements and refer you to additional resources to learn more.

-Over the past 10 years, there have been multiple laws that have taken effect in the United States to protect the children from dangerous manufacturing practices, but one in particular is worthy of note.
+Over the past 10 years, multiple laws have taken effect in the United States to protect children from dangerous manufacturing practices, but one in particular is worthy of note.

-It is essential to monitor young children at all times when they play with marbles.
-Children age 3 and below are especially prone to put things in their mouth, which is why their is a choking hazard warning on anything with marbles.
+It's essential to monitor young children at all times when they play with marbles.
+Children age 3 and below are especially prone to putting things in their mouths, which is why a choking hazard warning is included on anything with marbles.
 Storing marbles safely away from young children is very important.

-In addition to the choking hazards that come from marbles that are in Marble Run Sets, there are other safety considerations.
-Some Marble Run Sets have lots of small parts that can easily break off and become a choking hazard.
-This is something to watch out for!
+In addition to the choking hazards that come from marbles, there are other safety considerations to keep in mind.
+Some marble run sets have lots of small parts that can easily break off and become a choking hazard, such as the orange pieces in the picture below.